-3.2.1 Table 3-1, Roles and Responsibilities Relationships Matrix, provides a summary of the roles and responsibilities covered in this directive for the key program/project management officials.
+3.2.1 Table 3-1, Roles and Responsibilities Relationships Matrix, provides a summary of the roles and responsibilities for the key program/project management officials.
 The table is informational only and is not intended to specify, levy, or remove requirements.
 As such, implementation of the specific roles and responsibilities is determined on a case-by-case basis and is documented in the Program or Project Plan.